Somalia says reviewing oil deals U.N. says lack transparency

 By Drazen Jorgic and Louis Charbonneau

-NAIROBI/UNITED NATIONS, Oct 24 Somalia said it was reviewing several oil and gas deals that U.N. investigators say lack transparency and risk hindering development of the country's energy industry.
+NAIROBI/UNITED NATIONS Somalia said it was reviewing several oil and gas deals that U.N. investigators say lack transparency and risk hindering development of the country's energy industry.

 The Somalia-Eritrea Monitoring Group (SEMG), an eight-member panel of investigators that monitors compliance with U.N. sanctions, said Mogadishu had signed a series of contracts and cooperation agreements that "highlighted transparency and accountability issues" in state petroleum institutions.